quantified-uncertainty/squiggle/packages/chat/src/llmScript/prompt.md

-Write Squiggle code, using the attached documentation for how it works.
-Do not describe your work, just return the text of the code.
-Don't add any explanations.
-Write the entire code, don't truncate it.
-So don't ever use "...", just write out the entire code.
-The code output you produce should be directly runnable in Squiggle, it shouldn't need any changes from users.

-About Squiggle.
+# Squiggle Documentation

-Squiggle is a very simple language, that's much simpler than JS.
+Squiggle is a very simple language.
 Don't try using language primitives/constructs you don't see below, or that aren't in our documentation.
 They are likely to fail.

 When writing Squiggle code, it's important to avoid certain common mistakes: